Sheryl Underwood: Personal life

 Underwood holds a Bachelor of Arts degree in liberal arts from the University of Illinois at Chicago and master's degrees in media management and mass communication from Governors State University.
 Underwood once served in the U.S. Armed Forces, and frequently makes jokes about "all the creative places you can get busy on a military base."

-Underwood is a lifelong Republican.
+Underwood identifies as a lifelong Republican.
 However, she campaigned for Barack Obama's re-election in 2012 United States presidential election.
 Underwood also campaigned for Hillary Clinton in the 2016 election "because we have to protect the legacy of President Obama.
 Low voter turnout benefits Donald Trump and the Republicans.
 He can't win."

 Underwood is a lifetime member of Zeta Phi Beta sorority, first joining in 1990.
 She served as president of the organization's Omicron Rho Zeta chapter, as the National Chair of Honorary Members, National Executive Board Chair and International Grand Basileus.

-In addition to the Zeta Phi Beta sorority, Underwood is also a member of the National Council of Negro Women and the NAACP.
+In addition to Zeta Phi Beta, Underwood is also a member of the National Council of Negro Women and the NAACP.
 She also founded the African-American Female Comedian Association.

 In the fall of 2011, Underwood revealed that after dating seven years, her husband—who might have suffered from clinical depression—died by suicide after they had been married three years.

 Zeta Phi Beta presidency

-Underwood was elected as the 23rd International Grand Basileus (President) during Zeta Phi Beta's biennial business meeting in Las Vegas, Nevada in 2008.
+Underwood was elected as the 23rd International Grand Basileus (President) during Zeta Phi Beta's biennial business meeting in Las Vegas, Nevada, in 2008.
 Her election as Grand Basileus was disputed, but District of Columbia Superior Court Judge Gerald I. Fisher dismissed a lawsuit against the sorority and Underwood that asked the court to unseat her.